Latest PlayStation VR News

 What games are available for PSVR?

-There's a healthy mix of indie games in the list as well, which is great news for Sony fans and keeps in line with the mix of content Sony has been working hard to deliver on the PlayStation 4 already.
+There's a healthy mix of indie games in the list as well.
+This is great news for Sony fans and keeps in line with the mix of content Sony has been working hard to deliver on the PlayStation 4 already.
+We've taken a look at the different games available and hand picked some of what we believe to be the best PlayStation VR games.
+Furthermore, what's a gaming console without the option to play with your friends?
+If you're looking for some VR fun with your family and friends, we've hand-picked a selection of multi-player games as well!

 Is this actually better than using my television?